kadirdhbw/DB_Apache_Cassandra/README.md

 node index.js
 ```

-9. Open the 'index.html' file in the browser
+9. Open the browser and go to `http://localhost:3000/`

 10. Go again into one of the Cassandra containers and start the CQL shell